 to introduce or scale up the use of environmental economic accounting and natural capital accounting, as well as diverse methods and methodologies to assess the multiple values of biodiversity.

 was developed under the Convention identifying options for the application of valuation tools and providing technical background information on the application of such tools, as well as on methodologies for ecosystem accounting.

-, initiated at the G-8 meeting of environmental ministers in Potsdam, Germany, in March 2007, and acknowledged the support provided by the United Nations Environment Programme in hosting the initiative, as well as the financial support provided by Germany, the European Union, and others.
+, initiated at the G-8 meeting of environmental ministers in Potsdam, Germany, in March 2007, was welcomed by the COP.
+The COP also acknowledged the support provided by the United Nations Environment Programme in hosting the initiative, as well as the financial support provided by the Government of Germany, the European Union, and others.

-An important regional study of the United Nations Development Programme (UNDP)
+An regional study of the United Nations Development Programme (UNDP)

 highlights the critical role of biodiversity and ecosystems in economic development, with a view to inform and engage decision makers in Latin America and the Caribbean on the need to maintain, and invest in, biodiversity and ecosystem services.

 The Secretariat was a close partner in implementing both initiatives.

 The Secretariat is represented in the United Nations Committee of Experts on Environmental-Economic Accounting (UNCEEA)